DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

 Vhost Library
 =============

-The vhost cuse (cuse: user space character device driver) library implements a vhost cuse driver.
+The vhost library implements a user space vhost driver.
+It supports both vhost-cuse (cuse: user space character device) and vhost-user(user space socket server).
 It also creates, manages and destroys vhost devices for corresponding virtio devices in the guest.
 Vhost supported vSwitch could register callbacks to this library, which will be called when a vhost device is activated or deactivated by guest virtual machine.

 Vhost API Overview
 ------------------

 *   Vhost driver registration

-      rte_vhost_driver_register registers the vhost cuse driver into the system.
+      rte_vhost_driver_register registers the vhost driver into the system.
-      Character device file will be created in the /dev directory.
+      For vhost-cuse, character device file will be created under the /dev directory.
       Character device name is specified as the parameter.
+      For vhost-user, a unix domain socket server will be created with the parameter as the local socket path.

 *   Vhost session start

       rte_vhost_driver_session_start starts the vhost session loop.
-      Vhost cuse session is an infinite blocking loop.
+      Vhost session is an infinite blocking loop.
       Put the session in a dedicate DPDK thread.

 *   Callback register